-Once the background inquiry is complete, it will then be reviewed by the hiring board for employment selection.
+Once the background investigation is complete, the hiring board for employment selection will review it.

 Step #7: Conditional Offer of Employment – Livescan Fingerprint, Polygraph, Medical, Psychological Screening

-- The San José Fire Department accepts LiveScan results from suggested facilities or any sheriff’s department.
+- LiveScan Fingerprinting: The San José Fire Department accepts LiveScan results from suggested facilities or any sheriff’s department.

-- The City of San José works with a contracted polygraph examiner to conduct this part of the screening process.
+- Polygraph Examination: The City of San José works with a contracted polygraph examiner to conduct this part of the screening process.

 Step #8: Final Offer of Employment – Fire Academy

-After successful completion of all conditional criteria, recruits will be issued a Final Offer of Employment, which will include notice of their first day of employment to begin the San José Firefighter Academy.
+After successfully completing all conditional criteria, recruits will be issued a Final Offer of Employment, which will include a notice detailing when their first day of employment will begin with the San José Firefighter Academy.